How long does codeine stay in your system?

 How long does codeine stay in hair?

-Hair sample testing for codeine is not standard for pre-employment or workplace drug screens and is only usually used to monitor people in drug treatment programs.
+Hair follicle samples testing for drugs such as codeine is not standard for pre-employment or workplace drug screens and is only usually used to monitor people in drug treatment programs.
 Still, codeine can be detected in hair for about 90 days.
 This detection window depends on the length of your hair is and how much codeine you’ve taken in the past.
 Trace amounts of codeine will be harder to detect than chronic abuse.

 How long does codeine stay in urine?

 The exact amount of time that codeine is detectable in urine depends on the amount of codeine a person is taking, what formulation of the drug they’re using, and how long they’ve used it.
 Typically, codeine can be detected in urine for only 1 or 2 days.
 It can be detectable for slightly longer when someone’s last dose was a very large amount, or if someone has chronically abused codeine.

 Codeine and addiction